jakeswork/playground/README.md

 ## Overview

-This is a simple starter to get you up and running for testing components.
+This is a simple starter to get you up and running for testing packages.

 - a lightweight Webpack config (for development and production)
 - helpful tooling for development workflow
   - Test setup with Jest and Enzyme
   - leniant linting to promote rapid development over high quality code

-## Up & Running
+## Getting Started

 On your **local package**: